Common wombat: Threats

 Whilst bare-nosed wombats are listed as Least Concern by the IUCN, they remain threatened largely due to anthropomorphic factors including habitat reduction, roadkill and sarcoptic mange.
 Sarcoptic mange is prevalent in the population and remains the most problematic of issues facing bare-nosed wombats, with wildlife carers regularly treating wombats in the field with low-risk moxidectin.

 Wombats have also been reported to harbour a range of parasites, including ticks and associated pathogens.

-Its main predators are Tasmanian devils and eagles.
+Its main predators are quolls, Tasmanian devils, dingos and eagles.

 There was a significant increase in overall wombat counts throughout Tasmania between 1985 and 2019 although numbers decreased in the last 10 years of that period in the west Tamar area.